jheyman/blog/pages/Shapeoko/index.md

 ![maintenance_dirtywheel]({{ site.baseurl }}/assets/images/Shapeoko/maintenance_dirtywheel.png)

-No big deal, but I prefer to keep things tidy, so I try to clean-up around wheels & belts every few weeks using Q-tips.
+No big deal, but I prefer to keep things tidy, so I try to clean-up around wheels & belts every few weeks using Q-tips and/or a toothbrush.
 We'll see if I can sustain that discipline on the long run...or maybe stop worrying about it.

 ---